PejLab/LaDDR/README.md

 There are three stages to generate latent phenotypes from coverage counts:

-1. `prepare`: Per-sample coverage files are first assembled into a bin by sample matrix, split into batches of N genes each, and saved.
+1. `prepare`: Per-sample coverage files are first assembled into a bin by sample matrix, normalized, split into batches of N genes each, and saved.
 2. `fit`: Coverage count matrices are loaded, one batch at a time, and used to fit a PCA model for each gene.
 If a project involves multiple datasets, e.g. tissues, the coverage count matrices for each dataset can be loaded and concatenated, and the models fit on the concatenated data.
 3. `transform`: Coverage count matrices are loaded, one batch at a time, and used to transform the data using the fitted PCA models.
 The transformed data is saved as a table of samples by phenotypes, i.e. multiple PCs per gene.
 If a project involves multiple datasets, the coverage count matrices for each dataset can be loaded and transformed separately using the same set of models, so that the phenotypes correspond across datasets.